 \section{Introduction}

 Function approximation is crucial in reinforcement learning (RL) algorithms when the problem involves an intractable discrete or continuous state space~\citep{sutton2018reinforcement}.
 The idea is to encode the states into finite-dimensional real-valued vectors called features.
-A parameterized function of the features with some learnable weights is then used to approximate the desired function.
+A parameterized function of the features, with learnable weights, is then used to approximate the desired function.
 For instance, linear function approximation computes the approximated value by taking the dot product of the feature and the weight.
-Most existing convergence results with linear function approximation assume the features are linearly independent ~\citep{tsitsiklis1997analysis, konda2000actor, sutton2008gtd, sutton2009fast, maei2011gradient, yu2015convergence, sutton2016emphatic, lee2019target, nachum2019dualdice, zou2019finite, carvalho2020new, zhang2020gradientdice, zhang2019provably, zhang2020average, zhang2021breaking, zhang2021truncated, qian2023direct, zhang2023convergence}.
-The linear independence assumption is, however, not desired for at least four reasons.
-First, many well-known empirical successes of RL with linear function approximation~\citep{liang2016shallow, azagirre2024lyft} do not have linearly independent features, thus leaving a gap between theories and practices.
-Second, in the continual learning setting~\citep{ring1994continual,khetarpal2022towards,abel2023definition}, the observations made by an agent are usually served one after another.
-There is no way to verify whether the features used in the observations are linearly independent or not.
+Most existing convergence results with linear function approximation assume the features are linearly independent~\citep{tsitsiklis1997analysis,konda2000actor,sutton2008gtd,sutton2009fast, maei2011gradient, yu2015convergence, sutton2016emphatic, lee2019target, nachum2019dualdice, zou2019finite, carvalho2020new, zhang2020gradientdice, zhang2020provably, zhang2021average, zhang2021breaking,zhang2022truncated, zhang2023convergence, qian2025revisiting}.
+However, the linear independence assumption is not desired for at least four reasons.
+First, many well-known empirical successes of RL with linear function approximation~\citep{liang2016shallow, azagirre2024lyft} do not have linearly independent features, leaving a gap between theory and practice.
+Second, in the continual learning setting~\citep{ring1994continual, khetarpal2022towards,abel2023definition}, the observations received by an agent are usually served one after another.
+There is no way to verify whether the features used in the observations are linearly independent.
 Third, the features are sometimes constructed via neural networks \citep{chung2018two}.
-Usually, it is impossible to guarantee those neural network-based features are linearly independent.
-Fourth, sometimes the features are gradients of another neural network, e.g., in the compatible feature framework for actor critic algorithms (see \citet{sutton2000policy,konda2000actor,zhang2019provably} for details).
+Usually, it is impossible to guarantee that those neural network-based features are linearly independent.
+Fourth, sometimes the features are gradients of another neural network, e.g., in the compatible feature framework for actor-critic algorithms (see \citet{sutton2000policy,konda2000actor,zhang2020provably} for details).
 One cannot guarantee those features are linearly independent either.
-Despite the fact that the linear independence assumption greatly simplifies the theoretical analysis, it is unrealistically restrictive. \citet{dayan1992tdlambda} and~\citet{tsitsiklis1997analysis,tsitsiklis1999average} also identify the removal of the linear independence assumption of the features as a future research direction.
+As a result, although the linear independence assumption greatly simplifies the theoretical analysis, it is unrealistically restrictive. \citet{dayan1992tdlambda} and~\citet{tsitsiklis1997analysis,tsitsiklis1999average} also identify the removal of the linear independence assumption of the features as a future research direction.